droglenc/NCMTH107/resources/Syllabus-Current.md

 * Multi-task material from multiple modules (i.e., you may be finishing exercises for one module while preparing for class on another module).
 * Prepare for some course content on your own prior to class.
 See [Preparation Checks](#preparation-checks) section above and [Work Outside of Class](#work-outside-of-class) section below.
 * Assess your own performance on daily exercises by comparing your answers to an answer key (which will also contain hints related to common mistakes).
+* Do more that what is required to be turned in for a grade (i.e., you will likely need more practice than the few exercises that are turned in for a grade; thus, many more exercises are provided in most modules).
 * Ask for help from me (the professor) both during and outside of class.
 See [Assistance](#assisstance) section above.
 * Maintain focus for an extended period of time (1.5 h for each class, 2 h for quizzes).